-Wessex Tales: 40 short stories, historical fiction in 2 volumes
+Wessex Tales: 40 short stories, historical fiction in two volumes

 Wessex Tales, Vol. 1 of 2 books.
 Historical fiction in 20 short stories.